impartridge/gemini-code-assist-mcp/README.md

 6. **"No such option: --show-prompts"**
    - Make sure you're using the latest version: `uv run gemini-mcp-cli version`
    - The option must come before the command: `--show-prompts review file` not `review file --show-prompts`

+7. **MCP Server "Not connected" or timeout errors**
+   - Restart Claude Code after adding the MCP server
+   - Verify the server is running: `uv run python src/main.py` (should start without errors)
+   - Check that the working directory path is absolute and correct
+   - Verify Google authentication: `gemini -p "test"`
+   - Try removing and re-adding the MCP server configuration

+8. **"No server object found" during MCP install**
+   - This was fixed in v0.1.3 - make sure you're using the latest version
+   - If still occurring, try the manual installation method above

 ### Debug Mode